 Factory method is a creational design pattern which solves the problem of creating product objects without specifying their concrete classes.

-Factory Method defines a method, which should be used for creating objects instead of direct constructor call (
+The Factory Method defines a method, which should be used for creating objects instead of using a direct constructor call (

 new operator).
 Subclasses can override this method to change the class of objects that will be created.

 If you can’t figure out the difference between various factory patterns and concepts, then read our Factory Comparison.